-224. If the complaint is made to a Magistrate who is not competent to take cognizance of the offence, he shall,-

-Procedure by Magistrate not competent to take cognizance of case.

-(a) if the complaint is in writing, return it for presentation to the proper Court with an endorsement to that effect;

-(b) if the complaint is not in writing, direct the complainant to the proper Court.
+- 224. If the complaint is made to a Magistrate who is not competent to take cognizance of the offence, he shall,- - (a) if the complaint is in writing, return it for presentation to the proper Court with an endorsement to that effect; - (b) if the complaint is not in writing, direct the complainant to the proper Court.